 If a child makes an allegation against a member of staff the procedures for Allegations Against Staff will be followed as outlined in the school's Safeguarding and Child Protection policy.
-All staff involved in intimate care are required to have read the School's Policy and Guidance for Intimate Care and the DCSF (now Department of Education DfE) Guidance for Safer Working Practice as previously mentioned.
+All staff involved in intimate care are required to have read the School's Policy and Guidance for Intimate Care and the Guidance for Safer Working Practice as previously mentioned.
 Be aware of the need to refer to other policies the school/setting may have in place for clarification of practices and procedures.